-Testing and review.
-The O.R.
-Tambo District Municipality will regularly review and update its plan, as required by Section 48 of the Disaster Management Act, No. 57 of 2002.
-The Disaster Risk Management Advisory Forum (ORT DRMAF) shall be responsible for the review of the municipal Disaster Management plan on an annual basis.
+The municipality will regularly review and update its plan, as required by Section 48 of the Disaster Management Act, 2002 as amended.
+The Disaster Management Advisory Forum (CHDMAF) shall be responsible for the review of the municipal Disaster Management plan on an annual basis.
 It is critical importance that especially the emergency response aspects of this plan be exercised at regular intervals.
 Table-top, walk-through and simulation exercises can be used to ensure that all role-players know what is expected from them in different emergency scenarios.
 It will be advisable to establish a comprehensive simulation exercise programme in the District.

-Action: The ORT DRMAF will implement an annual review of this Plan and re-align all plans and assessments should municipal boundaries change.
-The ORTDM will also establish an exercise programme for this Plan.
+Action: The CHDMAF may implement an annual review of this plan and re-align all plans and assessments should risk conditions and/or municipal boundaries change.
+The CHDM will also establish an exercise programme for this plan.